Arrow Left BACK TO BLOG

 Uniquely Biltmore

-In 2014, the Italian Garden closely resembles original outline by Olmsted, with Cissell saying the only main difference being the center bed display.
-“I use a more contemporary garden design with banana trees and elephant ears.
-Also, due to the sheer amount of lily varieties available now, we’re able to create a mosaic effect out of the different colors they would not have had back then,” says Cissell.
+In 2014, the Italian Garden closely resembles the original outline by Olmsted, with our experts saying the only main difference being the center bed display.
+Today, we use a more contemporary garden design with banana trees and elephant ears.
+Also, due to the sheer amount of lily varieties available now, we’re able to create a mosaic effect out of the different colors they would not have had back then.

 The Italian Garden serves as an introduction to aquatic gardening for many Biltmore guests, as water gardens are not something often seen.
-It draws thousands of admirers each spring and summer, and Cissell says the garden has even inspired a few to create their own water garden at home.
-Parker Andes, Director of Horticulture at Biltmore says, “This is world-class.
-This water garden is as good as you’re going to see pretty much anywhere in the United States, but it’s a bit different.
-It’s uniquely Biltmore.”
+It draws thousands of admirers each spring and summer, and the garden has even inspired a few to create their own water garden at home.
+According to our horticulturist, this water garden is as good as you’re going to see pretty much anywhere in the United States, but it’s a bit different.
+It’s uniquely Biltmore.

 White V